Nevraxe/Cervo/README.md

  - **Major** version changes usually are major rewrites or a major change on how to use the system.
  - **Minor** version changes may affect the way the system is currently used, but will usually only take minor changes in the application to stay up-to-date.
  - **Hotfix** version changes are bug fixes and small feature additions.
-Nothing in your code should be changed.
+Nothing in your code will have to change.

 Installing